 Code of Practice on Student Behaviour in Appeals and Complaints Matters

 We are committed to dealing with complainants fairly and impartially and to providing a high quality service when investigating appeals and complaints.
 However we do not expect Durham University staff to tolerate unacceptable behaviour.
 Therefore this Code of practice sets out the University’s approach to the relatively few complainants or appellants whose actions or behaviour we consider to be unacceptable.
 Consequently, this code of practice should be read in conjunction with the University’s General Regulation VII Academic Appeals and the University’s Complaints Procedure for Students, both of which are to be found in Durham University Calendar Volume 1.

 - Code of Practice on Student Behaviour in Appeals and Complaints Matters - the full code of practice

 Students are expected to adhere to the University's regulations on conduct and assessment.
 Failure to do so can result in disciplinary action.
 The Discipline section below contains the University's regulations on discipline and examinations.

 Sources of help

 in making an appeal or complaint or responding to an allegation of infringement of discipline procedures.

-- The DSU Advice Centre, Durham Students' Union, Dunelm House, New Elvet, Durham.
+- The Durham Student's Union Advice & Help Centre, Durham Students' Union, Dunelm House, New Elvet, Durham.
 DH1 3AN.
-Tel 0191 334 1775 offers advice to students on appeals, complaints or allegations of infringement of University discipline regulations.
+Tel 0191 334 1777 offers advice to students on appeals, complaints or allegations of infringement of University discipline regulations.